India Secondary Aluminium: The 10-Fold CBAM Advantage of the Scrap Route and Business Case

 Key Takeaways

-- The combined 10 MMT aluminium sector at coal-based electricity would carry a total annual CBAM certificate obligation of roughly €2.4 to €2.8 billion on EU exports (at €80/tCO₂e, assuming an 8.0 tCO₂/t benchmark deduction, and a 35-40% EU export ratio).
-The domestic market absorbs approximately 4–4.5 MMT of the total, leaving ~5.5 MMT for exports.
-CBAM prices the coal-based increment out of the EU market entirely.
+- The combined 10 MMT aluminium sector running on coal-based electricity would carry a total annual CBAM certificate obligation of roughly €2.4 to €2.8 billion on EU exports.
+This calculation assumes an €80/tCO₂e carbon price, an 8.0 tCO₂/t benchmark deduction, and a 35 to 40 percent EU export ratio.
+The domestic market absorbs approximately 4 to 4.5 MMT of the total, leaving roughly 5.5 MMT for exports, meaning CBAM effectively prices the coal-based increment out of the EU market entirely.

 Company-by-company expansion and renewable electricity assessment